durubing-jn/LAB_AMPs/README.md

-# Antimicrobial peptides in Lactobacillaceae
+# Antimicrobial peptides in the Lactobacillaceae

 ## 1. Genome download